andersonlribeiro/challenge/tasks/mobile.md

 * The code should be covered with tests.

 * Improve the README file describing:
-  - how network heavy the application is and what could be done to minimise networ overhead even more
+  - how network heavy the application is and what could be done to minimize network overhead even more
   - what libraries, frameworks, tools are used and why
   - possible improvements eg. for performance, readability, maintainability ...